How are Data for Manta Ray Statistics Collected?

 • Footage to review

-Back then the Manta Pacific Research Foundation asked all in-water guides and dive masters for data input which we submitted, but unfortunately, there was never any analysis or complete data available.
+Back then, the Manta Pacific Research Foundation asked all in-water guides and dive masters for data input, which we submitted.
+Unfortunately, no complete analysis or data was available.
 It prompted us to use our compilations and see if we could come up with anything.

-After each dive we also checked with other experienced dive masters about their sightings.
-It was a fun-collaboration but could only be accomplished with folks that were also solid on identification.
-Our team had the advantage of being able to review the tapes and confirm which mantas were there.
+After each dive, we checked with other experienced dive masters about their sightings.
+It was a fun collaboration, but it could only be accomplished with folks who were also solid in their identification.
+Our team had the advantage of reviewing the tapes and confirming which mantas were there.

 To summarize Dave’s questions: